Phone 1800 444 396

 What are the new ATO reporting requirements for super?

-From 1 July 2026, you must include both Qualifying Earnings (QE) and Super Guarantee (SG) amounts in your Single Touch Payroll (STP) reporting for every pay cycle.
+Under Payday Super you must include both Qualifying Earnings (QE) and Super Guarantee (SG) amounts in your Single Touch Payroll (STP) reporting for every pay cycle.
 This gives the ATO visibility of contributions as they happen.
 Most payroll and clearing house systems are expected to update automatically but check with your provider that your system can report QE and SG correctly.

 Penalties for late or missed super payments